Modi Alon: Death

 At 16:58 on 16 October 1948, Alon and Ezer Weizman took off from Herzliya to attack Egyptian forces operating in the vicinity of Isdud, not far from where both had participated in the squadron's combat debut in May.
 Returning to base, Alon had trouble lowering the plane's landing gear and consequently began flying violent maneuvers to try and force the wheels to lower.
 The Avia's engine started streaming white smoke and the aircraft began losing altitude before hitting the ground and bursting into flames, instantly killing Alon.
 He was survived by his wife, Mina, three months pregnant at the time.
 Alon's daughter, Michal, would later serve her mandatory IDF service with 101 Squadron.

 On 25 October, soon after Alon's death, the airfield at St. Jean, home to the IAF Flight Academy, was renamed "Camp Alon" in his honor.
-When the academy moved to Kfar Sirkin (former RAF Petah Tiqva) in 1949, so did the name.
+When the academy moved to Kfar Sirkin (former RAF Petah Tikva) in 1949, so did the name.
 The Tel Aviv neighborhood of Ramat HaTayasim (רמת הטייסים, lit.
 Pilots' Heights), established during the 1950s, was named after three fallen pilots renowned for their defense of the city – Modi Alon, Matityahu Sukenik and Aharon David Sprinzak.
 The latter two were killed on 4 June 1948, attacking an Egyptian flotilla off the Tel Aviv coast while flying a Fairchild Argus.
 A memorial to the three stands in a local public garden.